Chris Byrd

 Christopher Cornelius Byrd (born August 15, 1970) is an American former professional boxer who competed from 1993 to 2009.
 He is a two-time world heavyweight champion, having first won the WBO title in 2000 after an upset corner stoppage over then-undefeated Vitali Klitschko.
 In his first title defense later that year, he lost to Vitali's brother Wladimir Klitschko.
 In 2002, Byrd defeated Evander Holyfield to win the IBF heavyweight title for his second reign as world champion.
 He made four successful defenses until losing his title again to Wladimir Klitschko in a 2006 rematch.
-He was ranked by BoxRec as the world's top 10 heavyweight from 1996 to 2003, reaching his highest ranking of No.4 in 1998.
+He was ranked by BoxRec in the world's top 10 heavyweight from 1998 to 2004, reaching his highest ranking of No.3 in 2000.

 As an amateur, Byrd represented the United States at the 1992 Summer Olympics and won a silver medal in the middleweight division.
+His father Joe W Byrd was the coach for the Olympic boxing team, which also included future world champions Oscar De La Hoya and Vernon Forrest, amongst others.

 He is also a three-time national amateur champion, winning the light middleweight title in 1989, and the middleweight title in 1991 and 1992.

 Early life

 Chris Byrd was the youngest of eight children growing up in Flint, Michigan.
-He began boxing at age 5, training in his father (Joe Sr.)'s Joe Byrd Boxing Academy.
+He began boxing at age 5, training in his father's (Joe Sr.) Joe Byrd Boxing Academy.
 His father continued to train and manage Byrd as a professional.
 Byrd attended Flint Northwestern High School.